E-commerce web design – 8 basic, ‘must have’ components

 6. Ratings and reviews

 Including ratings and reviews in your e-commerce web design has so many benefits.
-It informs and reassures customers, and gives you useful feedback on your products.
-As an added bonus, the regular new content also boosts your site rankings.
+It informs and reassures customers by letting them see that other buyers of the product are happy with their purchase, and it also gives you useful feedback on your products.
+As an added bonus, the regular new content also boosts your site placement in search engine rankings.

 At Comalytics, our software includes reviews.
 We also recommend being very pro-active about asking for reviews by sending emails requesting feedback after a customer has bought and used a product for a while.
 We integrate with Yotpo, which is excellent for managing pro-active follow-up emails for reviews.